solve-coagulate/lispfun/README.md

 ```

 The helper `read-file` function is available to slurp a file's contents as a
 string, which `run-file` relies on.
+It now uses a context manager so files are
+closed properly.

 `toy-repl.lisp` uses the new `read-line` primitive to provide a minimal REPL: